MetzinAround/practical-classroom-workshop/course/work-setup.md

 1. Click on Issues
 1. New Issue
 1. Add a title `Module 1: Magic 8 Ball Python Assignment `
 1. Add a description and step by step directions for each learning objective.
-Use the example below.
+Use the example text below and [this issue](https://gitlab.com/devops-education/workshops/practical-classroom-workshop/-/issues/1).

 Complete the assignment
 1. Work through the example issue as if you were a student in your class.